Vale of TearsFallout from the Death of Children

-Michael and Esther Ross Watson, a remarkable couple who spent many years ministering in Indonesia, experienced great tragedy when they attempted to adopt a child.
+A remarkable couple who spent many years ministering in Indonesia, experienced great tragedy when they attempted to adopt a child.
 While they were still in the process of going through the adoption process, she was taken from them and subsequently died.
-The next baby they were going to adopt also suddenly died – which completely devastated them.
-God had provided the room, the clothes and all the necessary equipment to welcome this child – yet suddenly the baby was no longer there – and the pain was overwhelming.
+The next baby Michael and Esther Ross Watson were going to adopt also suddenly died – which completely devastated them.
+God had provided the room, the clothes and all the necessary equipment to welcome this child, yet suddenly the baby was no longer there – and the pain was overwhelming.

 The next forty-eight hours were the darkest Michael and Esther had ever experienced.
-It was the one time in their life when they doubted the love of God.
+It was the one and only time in their years of ministry when they found themselves doubting the love of God.
 How could He have provided everything yet still have let them down?

 It was while they were recovering at another missionary couple’s house that a letter came from the orphanage, saying that they had another baby available for adoption.
 Did the missionaries think that the Ross-Watsons had sufficiently recovered to cope with such a thing?
 Amazed that this letter should arrive while they were staying there, Michael and Esther went straight round to the orphanage – and fell in love with the baby at first sight.
-Angela is now twenty-seven-years old, and God has blessed her greatly.
+Now middle aged herself, God has greatly blessed this lovely woman.

-I was talking to Michael and Esther recently about this episode, and they recalled how, at the end of those dreadful forty-eight hours, a deep peace settled on them both.
-They are so glad God gave them this experience before they heard that the orphanage was trying to find a home to place the newborn baby.
+Looking back, Michael and Esther recall how, at the end of those dreadful forty-eight hours, a deep peace settled on them both.
+They are so glad God allowed them to go through this experience before they heard that the orphanage was trying to find a home to place the new-born baby.

 Despite their earlier disappointment, God had been planning the very best for them – and all the baby things they had been given were soon put to good use!